StealthStop/PlottersSUS19004/README.md

 Before continuing, make an output folder that everything will go to

 ```
-mkdir PlotsForLegacyAna/{Paper,Supplementary}
+mkdir -p PlotsForLegacyAna/{Paper,Supplementary}
 ```

 ### Making Figure 2

 ```
-./makeStackPlotLegacyAna -y 2016 -t DataVsMC -a 1
+./makeStackPlotLegacyAna -y 2016 -a 1
-./makeStackPlotLegacyAna -y 2020 -t DataVsMC -a 1 # Here 2020 is synonymous with 2017+2018
+./makeStackPlotLegacyAna -y 2020 -a 1 # Here 2020 is synonymous with 2017+2018
 ```

 ### Making Figure 3